 Ph.D., Ethnomusicology, The University of Texas at Austin

 Master of Music, Ethnomusicology, The University of Texas at Austin

 Master of Fine Arts, Musicology, Moscow Conservatory P. I. Tchaikovsky

 Bachelor in Piano, Conservatorio Nacional Antonio Neumane, Guayaquil, Ecuador

-I teach four courses (2+2) in the academic year for major and non-major students.
-Music in World Cultures (MUSC 560), Latin American Music (MUSC 305), and Music in East Asia (MUSC 308) on a regular basis.
-I also teach three online graduate review courses on music history, a graduate seminar, and upper-division courses on specific topics, such as Introduction to Ethnomusicology, 19th-century Russian music, and courses examining the intersection of music with identity, nationalism, and globalization.
+I teach five courses (2+3) in the academic year for major and non-major students.
+Music in World Cultures (MUSC 560), Latin American Music (MUSC 305), and Music in East Asia (MUSC 308), and six 5-week online graduate review courses on music history on a regular basis.
+I also teach a graduate seminar and upper-division courses on specific topics, such as Introduction to Ethnomusicology, Song and Symphony in 19th-century Russian music, and courses examining the intersection of music with identity, nationalism, and globalization.
 Students interested in particular topics, or preparing for the comprehensive examinations, can take independent studies with me.
-I am also a thesis advisor and a member of Ph.D. and DMA committees.
+I am also a thesis advisor and a member of Ph.D., DMA, and MM committees.

 - Music History

 - East Asian music